utopia-repository/osdlyrics/ROADMAP.md

 0.6.x series.
 0.7 development starts, focusing on exciting features, such as any drawn from a wish list:

-* More eye candy, even though it looks quite good even now.
-This means smoother graphics (better blur, scrolling) and more modes (multiple lines in OSD?).
+* Prefetch lyrics for the next track by peeking in a playlist.

+* Smoother scrolling, improved blur.

+* More modes: multiple scrolling lines in OSD?

 * Music played on web sites could use lyrics too, so cooperate with web browsers -- try to find or implement third-party MPRIS 2.x proxies for them.
   The same applies to streams (radio).

-* LRC editor, see e.g. lrcShow-X.
+* LRC editor, see e.g. lrcShow-X, or LRC editing mode.
+We already can change the global offset by scrolling over the tray icon thanks to Corax26.
+So how about changing the offset of the current line in lyrics editing mode (either by the scrolling button of even using the mouse to shift the line horizontally)?